paulrudy/listmonk-on-fly/README.md

 Choose the "Development" level configuration (lowest, free tier).

 Once your postgres cluster is created, copy the information `flyctl` displays: `Username`, `Password`, `Hostname`, `Proxy Port`, and `PG Port`.
 These are all default values or based on your app name, but `Password` is unique, so be sure you save it.
+And you'll need `Hostname` a bit later on.

 Also take note of the name of your Postgres app in the line: